sanamgill/CRWR1100/_posts/2018-01-01-course-outline.md

 ### Each commit is worth one point!

-Every time you make a commit, and if that commit reflects new or revised material (more than a single addition or deletion), you will receive one point.
-Please make at least 25 commits; doing so will earn you 25 points, which is the maximum number of points earned for this portion of the course.
+Every time you make a commit to your composition (in `draft.md`), and if that commit reflects new or revised material (more than a single addition or deletion), you will receive one point.
+Please make at least 25 commits to your composition; doing so will earn you 25 points, which is the maximum number of points earned for this portion of the course.
 Remember that in order to earn these 25 points, _you must make at least half as many deletions as additions_.
-In other words, you need to do some editing in addition to simply writing.
+In other words, you need to do some editing in addition to simply writing (this applies to the draft document only, not to your notes).
 You can see these numbers (deletions and additions) on GitHub in various places (such as the `Contributors` graph, under the `Insights` tab).

 You may find that you make more than 25 commits; that's fine.
 Make as many as you like.
 You will not earn any more points, but you may find that you track your document better.
 You can view your commit history and many other details about your activity inside your repository (as can your instructor) by clicking the `Insights` tab, then `Graphs`.

 Normally you will commit to the `master` branch.
 You will see this option whenever you make a commit.
 You will also see another option, to create a new branch and make a `pull request`.
 We won't be using that feature, so you can safely ignore it.
 (But if you are curious, you can read the GitHub documentation for [branching](https://guides.github.com/introduction/flow/).)